modmore/docs/en/01_Commerce/v1/99_User_Guide/Product_Pricing.md

 (If you manage your products elsewhere, for example in a different application or a custom solution, price types may not be supported.
 Contact your development partner for assistance.)

 Edit the product you want to manage prices for.
-On the _Pricing_ tab you should see the primary _Retail Price_ at the top, and sections per currency below that.
+On the _Pricing_ tab you should see the _Price_ sections, one for each enabled currency.

 (Contact your development partner to enable additional currencies.)

 ### Multiple Currencies

-To set a retail price in different currencies, add a **Simple Price** to the currency.
+To set a retail price in different currencies, simply set the single price field shown to you.

-Compared to the other price types (which we'll discuss below), the **Simple Price** is always used for a product in a given currency, and basically lets you define a retail price per currency.
-When you add multiple Simple Prices, the cheapest one will apply.

 ### Time-based Sale Prices

-To set a sale price that automatically starts and/or expires, add a **Sale Price**.
-It will ask you for the date the sale will start, the date it ends, and the price.
+To set a sale price that automatically starts and/or expires, add a **Sale Price** or **Percentage Sale Price**.
+It will ask you for the date the sale will start, the date it ends, and the price or percentage discount respectively.

 The start and expiration dates are both optional, so if you have a sale that's already running you can leave out the start date, and if you don't want to automatically expire the sale, you can leave the expiration date empty as well.